Naphtha: Fuel

 Light naphtha is used as a fuel in some commercial applications.
 One notable example is wick-based cigarette lighters, such as the Zippo, which draw "lighter fluid"—naphtha—into a wick from a reservoir to be ignited using the flint and wheel.

 It is also a fuel for camping stoves and oil lanterns, known as "white gas", where naphtha's low boiling point makes it easy to ignite.
 Naphtha is sometimes preferred over kerosene because it clogs fuel lines less.
 The outdoor equipment manufacturer MSR published a list of trade names and translations to help outdoor enthusiasts obtain the correct products in various countries.

 Naphtha was also historically used as both a fuel and a working fluid in some small boats where steam technology was impractical; most were built to circumvent safety laws relating to traditional steam launches.

 As an internal combustion engine fuel, petroleum naphtha has seen very little use and suffers from lower efficiency and low octane ratings, typically 40 to 70 RON.
 It can be used to run unmodified diesel engines, though it has a longer ignition-delay than diesel.
 Naphtha tends to be noisy in combustion due to the high pressure rise rate.
 There is a possibility of using naphtha as a low-octane base fuel in an octane-on-demand concept, with the engine drawing a high-octane mix only when needed.
 Naptha benefits from lesser emissions in refinement: fuel energy losses from "well-to-tank" are 13%; lower than the 22% losses for petroleum.

+Camera Repair

+Naphtha is commonly used by camera repair technicians as a solvent.
+It is ideal for dissolving oxidized and dried lubricants from the mechanism of analog film cameras.
+It quickly dissolves sticky and oily residue which would slow down the mechanism timing or lock it up entirely.
+Its volatile nature allows it to quickly evaporate making it ideal for this application.